+If a student is inadvertently locked out of her room, she should contact her Resident Advisor or a Residence Life staff member on duty.
 If a student finds herself locked out of the residence hall, she can use the phone in the vestibule of each residence hall to call the front desk or the RA on duty.
 It is the student's responsibility to find an RA if locked out.

 Stevens Hall access cards also work in Lozier so they have access to the front desk, visiting the Lozier Hall Director's office, and the ground floor lounge.
-Stevens Hall students who are in Lozier must remain in the first floor or ground floor lounge.
-If she is a guest of a Lozier resident, she must be escorted at all times and follow all visitation procedures including checking in with an ID.
+Stevens Hall students who are in Lozier must remain on the first floor or ground floor lounge.
+If they are a guest of a Lozier resident, they must be escorted at all times and follow all visitation procedures.
 Stevens Hall residents are not allowed to be in a hallway nor in a Lozier resident's room unescorted.

-Lozier Tower residents' access cards work in Stevens Hall, giving them access to the front desk, visiting the Stevens Hall Director office, Stevens Prayer Room, and Stevens conference spaces.
-Lozier Tower students may be guests of a Stevens Hall resident but must be signed in as any other guest would in the Stevens Hall.
+Lozier residents' access cards work in Stevens Hall, giving them access to the front desk, visiting the Stevens Hall Director office, Stevens Prayer Room, and Stevens conference spaces.
+Lozier Hall students may be guests of a Stevens Hall resident, but they must be escorted at all times and follow all visitation procedures.
+Lozier Hall residents are not allowed to be in a hallway nor in a Stevens Hall resident's room unescorted.